Borel sets with large squares

-\begin{quotation} [We deal with the problem of the existence of rectangles in Borel and $\kappa$-Souslin relations.
-The equivalence of the rank (for models), the existence of perfect rectangles and the model theoretic statements is more delicate, but is done.] \end{quotation}
+\S4 \quad Rectangles \mn \begin{enumerate} \item[${{}}$] [We deal with the problem of the existence of rectangles in Borel and $\kappa$-Souslin relations.
+The equivalence of the rank (for models), the existence of perfect rectangles and the model theoretic statements is more delicate, but is done.] \end{enumerate}